TRACE-Digital/TRACE-search/src/search/README.md

 - [ ] Figure out what the noPeriod field in sherlock.json means
 - [ ] Clean up code, refactor, simplify, increase readability, etc.
 - [ ] Find logo URL if the frontend isn't?
+    - [ ] Async get?
+This could tie into the dynamically loading array

 - [ ] Meet w/ group and figure out format to send to frontend